GiftRocket/giftrocket-node/README.md

 ### Orders

-See [API documentation][3] for all Order options.
+See [API documentation][3] for all Order options, including `delivery_method`.
 Use the FoundingSources resource to look up a valid method for your payment (i.e. credit card, ACH, etc).

 ```javascript
 // Create a new order, specifying your gift options